corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ## Step 6: Start the node

-If you manually updated the database in [Step 3](#step-3-update-the-database), then you start the node in the normal way.
+If you manually updated the database in [Step 3](#step-3-update-the-database), start the node in the normal way.

-However, if you need to automatically update the database as described in [Step 3](#step-3-update-the-database), then you need to start your node using the following command:
+However, if you need to automatically update the database as described in [Step 3](#step-3-update-the-database), then you need to start your node using the command:

 ```bash